 1. Rice

-Nutritional Profile (Per 1 Cup of Cooked Rice):
+Nutritional Profile (Per 1 Cup of Cooked White Rice):

-- Protein: Small amounts contribute to overall muscle support
+- Protein: 4 g [2] – Small amounts contribute to overall muscle support

 Key Benefits:

-- Helps increase daily calorie intake with ease
+- May help increase daily calorie intake with ease due to its low satiety index.

 2. Potatoes and Starchy Foods

-Potatoes are an excellent source of complex carbohydrates, essential for sustained energy and muscle growth.
-They are also rich in fiber, vitamins C and B6, and potassium, which aid digestion and overall health.
+Potatoes are a good source of complex carbohydrates, essential for sustained energy and muscle growth.
+They are also rich in fiber (especially the skin), vitamins C and B6, and potassium, which aid digestion and overall health.

 - Carbohydrates: 37 g [3] – For energy replenishment